Wells Fargo Student Loans Review

 [Note: As of July 1, 2020, Wells Fargo is not accepting student loan applications from non-existing customers.
 Wells Fargo is only offering student loans to borrowers who already have student loans with the bank.]

 Wells Fargo was established in 1852 and is headquartered in San Francisco.
 It’s a large bank with about 5,400 different branches and over 13,000 ATMs nationwide.
 It caters to individuals, small businesses, and commercial clientele offering a broad menu of conventional banking, lending, investing, and wealth-building solutions.
-A good Wells Fargo student loan review will show that it also offers private student loans to help you finance your post-secondary education degree, certificate, or licensing program.
+This lender also offers private student loans to help you finance your post-secondary education degree, certificate, or licensing program.

 Wells Fargo student loans at a glance